-- Learn the Best Ways to Run a School Fundraiser during COVID
+- Learn the Best Ways to Run a School Fundraiser virtually

 - Run a Profitable Spaghetti Dinner Fundraiser this Year

-- How to Run a Hilarious (and Lucrative) Flamingo Fundraiser this Year!
+- How to Run a Hilarious, Money-Making Flamingo Fundraiser this Year!

 - No Room Parent Program at Your School?
 No Problem!
 Learn How to Start One